tmunzer/mist_ldap_sync/README.md

   - `{1}` will be replaced by the user name
   - `{2}` will be replaced by the SSID name
   - `{3}` wll be replaced by the PPSK value
+  - If QRcode is enabled, `{4}` wll be replaced by the QRCode information (i.e. "You can also scan the QRCode below to configure your device:")
+  - If QRcode is enabled, `{5}` wll be replaced by the QRCode